Both Commissioning Better Outcomes (CBO) and the Social Outcome Fund (SOF) are now closed to new applications.

 - a Police and Crime Commissioner, seeking to reduce gang membership.

-In exceptional circumstances we would consider full applications from other organisations (such as providers) based in and serving people in England as long as there is a commissioner involved.
-Please discuss this with us before applying.
+In exceptional circumstances we did consider full applications from other organisations (such as providers) based in and serving people in England as long as there is a commissioner involved, where this was discussed with us before applying.

-Throughout the development of your model, we expect you to:
+Throughout the development of your model, we expected proposals to:

 - undertake early and extensive research and stakeholder engagement